| Title: | Shrinkage Estimation Methods for Vector Autoregressive Models |

 boot |

-Logical, if TRUE (the default) bootstrapped error bands for the imuplse response coefficients are computed. |
+Logical, if TRUE (the default) bootstrapped confidence bands or Bayesian credible bands for the impulse response coefficients are computed. |

 ci |

-Numeric, the confidence interval for the bootstrapped errors bands. |
+Numeric, the confidence level for the bootstrapped confidence or Bayesian credible bands. |

 runs |